michael-020/CacheUp/README.md

 docker compose up --build
 ```

-This builds all services (backend, frontend, ML server, Weaviate, etc.) defined in the `docker-compose.yml` file.
+This builds all services (backend, frontend, ML server, Weaviate, etc.) as defined in the `docker-compose.yml` file.

 ### 🔸 2.
 Run the Containers